sodadata/soda-streaming/README.md

 ### Proof of Concept setup

-You can choose for this setup to run end-to-end (E2E) automatically running the `e2edemo.sh`.
+You can choose for this setup to run end-to-end (E2E) automatically running the `e2edemo.sh` script.
 ```
 e2edemo.sh
 ```